awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 + If your route table contains a static route that overlaps with another route that references a prefix list, the static route with the destination CIDR block takes priority\.
 + If your route table contains a propagated route that overlaps with a route that references a prefix list, the route that references the prefix list takes priority\.
 + If your route table references multiple prefix lists that have overlapping CIDR blocks to different targets, we randomly choose which route takes priority\.
 Thereafter, the same route always takes priority\.
-+ If the CIDR block in a prefix list entry is not valid for the route table, that CIDR block is ignored\.
++ If the CIDR block in a prefix list entry is not valid for the route table, the entry is ignored\.
 For example, in a subnet route table, if the prefix list contains an entry with a more specific CIDR than the VPC CIDR, that entry is ignored\.